tardate/LittleArduinoProjects/BoldportClub/TheMatrix/README.md

 The project was made possible by the kind support of AMS who donated the LED drivers, and Eurocircuits who subsidised the cost of the PCBs.

+Now I have one built, time to test it out.
+So far

+* [LedTest](./LedTest) - first check under Arduino control

 ### Parts